gharliquebread/cyclistic-analysis/Conclusions and Recommendations.md

 ## Recommendations + Next Steps:
 * Determine incentive for annual memberships and docked bikes.
-* Collect data on why members take shorter trips and casual riders take shorter trips.
+* Collect data on why members take shorter trips and casual riders take longer trips.
 * Collect data on where riders live.
         For example, do tourists make up a large portion of casual riders?
         Are there shorter membership options that would appeal to tourists withou an annual commitment?)